scott-ellenoff/VoteTracker/README.md

 * Please put text here

 **Hasmik Grigoryan**:
-* Visualizing how the United States senators have voted on a specific bill
+* Visualizing how the United States senators have voted on a specific bill.

 **Larry Chen**:
 * Worked on setting up a registration form, login/logout endpoint, and adding permissions to certain endpoints so that only authenticated users can access their user information; <br />
-* Launched an Amazon EC2 instance and deploying the django backend server in production mode <br />
+* Launched an Amazon EC2 instance and deploying the django backend server in production mode. <br />

 **Scott Ellenoff**:
-* Worked on connecting front and backend, as well as creating the matching algorithm to match Users and Legislators <br />
+* Worked on connecting front and backend, as well as creating the matching algorithm to match Users and Legislators. <br />

 **Scott Wang**:
 * Implemented and tested login auth from front-end;